MJ-Davies/beehive-directory/README.md

 -	As a user, I want to specify or overwrite the **name**, **location**, **color**, **primary pollen source**, **secondary pollen source**, and **additional notes** of a hive.

 - As a user, I want to **sort by pollen source** in the order of primary, secondary, and irrelevant.
--	As a user, I want to **find the number of hives in a location, the number of hives that have a primary pollen source, and the number of hives that have a secondary pollen source**.
+-	As a user, I want to **find the number of hives in a location, the number of hives with a color, the number of hives that have a primary pollen source, and the number of hives that have a secondary pollen source**.